alexspirgel/transition-auto/README.md

 ### `options.width`

 At least one `options.width` or `options.height` must be set.
 Can be a number (assumed pixels) or a string (any unit).
-THe value to transition the element to.
+The value to transition the element to.

 ### `options.height`

 At least one `options.width` or `options.height` must be set.
 Can be a number (assumed pixels) or a string (any unit).
-THe value to transition the element to.
+The value to transition the element to.

 ### `options.debug`